 Automated Invoice Parsing & EDI/XML Ingestion

 The freight audit pipeline begins at ingestion: raw carrier invoices in EDI 210/810, carrier-specific XML, and unstructured PDF formats must be transformed into canonical, audit-ready records before any validation or rate-matching can occur.
-This guide details the production architecture, schema mappings, and Python ETL patterns required to process high-volume LTL/FTL freight bills reliably.
+When ingestion is absent or unreliable, every downstream stage inherits the damage — auditors reconcile by hand, duplicate invoices trigger double payments, and a single carrier changing a date format silently corrupts a quarter of charge variance reports.
+This guide details the production architecture, schema mappings, and Python ETL patterns required to process high-volume LTL/FTL freight bills reliably, deterministically, and with a complete audit trail.

 The ingestion architecture decouples carrier submission endpoints from downstream validation workers using a message-queue topology.
 Carrier invoices enter via SFTP drops, AS2 transmissions, or REST webhooks.
-Each payload is immediately routed to a format-specific parser, then serialized into a unified event stream.
+Each payload is immediately wrapped in an envelope event, persisted to durable storage, and published to a queue; only then is the carrier’s connection acknowledged.
+This submit-then-process boundary is what lets the system survive parser crashes and traffic spikes without losing a single freight bill.

 # pipeline_architecture.py